 Here are some ideas for you to do just that.

 1. Limit Meetings

 Meetings can be overkill.
 Whether we’re chatting via Zoom or in-person, unnecessary meetings can eat up all of your time and everyone else’s.
-Meetings often run overtime allowed, some meetings have staff in attendance who don’t need to be there, and last-minute meetings can really throw a teacher’s schedule off, creating added stress.
+Meetings often run over the time allowed, some meetings have staff in attendance who don’t need to be there, and last-minute meetings can really throw a teacher’s schedule off, creating added stress.

 Reduce the time your teachers spend in meetings.
 If it can be an email, let it be one.
 Can you limit weekly meetings to every other week?
-Can you set a new protocol that your meetings always end on time no matter where you’re at in the discussion?
+Can you set a new protocol that your meetings always end on time no matter where you are in the discussion?